What To Look For In Your VAT Accountant For PAN EU FBA Sellers

 We get a lot of questions at Cross Border VAT from clients asking us for the correct process for their accounting so we put together the Do’s and Dont’s for you…

 VAT can be a minefield, negotiating through it can be very time consuming and expensive, especially if your overpaying as a small business owner.
 Do you have the time and resources to run an audit?

 To calculate VAT correctly, it is important to know each of your sales at transaction level rather then relying on monthly summary reports.

-Here are some do’s and dont’s to do when finding your VAT accountant
+Here are some do’s and dont’s when finding your VAT accountant

-If you are already creating a report to hold all your sales/refunds data you may already understand how long it takes to create a report with this data.
-However if you are not but plan to and are in the (DIY) mode, then here are the do’s and dont’s of what you need.
+If you are already creating a report to hold all your sales/refunds data, you may already understand how long it takes to create a report.
+However if you are not but plan to and are in the (DIY) mode, then here are the do’s and dont’s.

 - Do collate all sales from all your selling channels into a single file for a given period (usually monthly or quarterly) before any VAT calculations.